Wartburg to celebrate Homecoming & Family Weekend Oct. 13-16

 Wartburg’s 18th president, Rebecca Neiduski, will be formally inaugurated as part of the festivities at 2:30 p.m.
 Friday, Oct.
 14, in Neumann Auditorium.
 A celebration will follow on the campus mall.

-Kastle Kapers kick off the traditional festivities at 8 p.m.
+Kastle Kapers kicks off the traditional festivities at 8 p.m.
 Friday in Neumann Auditorium.

 Children ages 3-12 are invited to take part in the annual Wartburg Track & Field Children’s Track Meet at 8:30 a.m.
 Saturday in the Hoover Fieldhouse & Track in the Wartburg-Waverly Sports & Wellness Center.
 Cost is $30 to participate.